abbr/BillEase/README.md

   * Amount - used to override calculated amount.
 This column is useful to post one-off type of charges or credits.
 When this column is populated, *Quantity* doesn't need to be populated.
 Even if *Quantity* is populated, the quantity will not be used.
   * Service Start - optional start date of the service
   * Service End - optional end date of the service
-  * Round Up - Whether or not rounding up quantity when calculating amount in charges.
+  * Round Up - Whether or not round up quantity when calculating amount in charges.
 Default to yes.
   * Fixed Consumption Ref - if the consumption item is auto-populated from *Fixed Consumptions* by *Invoice Run.exe*, this hidden field contains a reference to the corrseponding fixed consumption item.

 Consumption items are modifiable by users with *Contribute* permission of the list prior to the closing date of billing cycle and read-only thereafter.
 Consumption items are also modifiable by administrators any time.
 Deleting a consumption item of a closed billing cycle is disallowed unless the corresponding charge item is deleted.

 #### Charges
 Items in *Charges* list are created by *Invoice Run.exe*.
-There is a one-to-one mapping between *Consumptions* and *Charges*. *Charges* contain following columns:
+There is a one-to-one mapping between *Consumptions* and *Charges*. *Charges* contain following columns at minimum:
   * Title - copied from  *Consumptions*
   * Account - copied from *Consumptions*
   * Cycle - copied from *Consumptions*